coderDJing/essentia-build/README.md

   * The workflow builds with `--with-examples` and bundles required DLL/dylib files next to the CLI binary in the release asset.
+  * The fork keeps C++17 compatibility fixes needed by MSYS2 g++ for non-integral static constants used in tempo tap headers.

 Versions